trdroid/MEAN-Sample-Apps/BlogSite/README.md

 });
 ```

-Implement a new service "mvSharedService" which is used above.
+<b> Implement a new service "mvSharedService" which is used above. </b>

 <i>mvSharedService.js</i>